Meteor Cherry Tree

 Rootstock Description: This tree is genetically dwarf and only grows to about 10ft. tall.

-Hardiness: Meteor Cherry Tree is hardy to about minus 40°F. or below.
+Hardiness: Hardy to about minus 40°F or below.

 Bearing Age: 2 – 3 years after planting.